-We broke ground in July 2020.
+We broke ground on our DIY outdoor kitchen in July 2020.
 We placed the final stones of the outside facade at the beginning of June 2021.
 11 months.
 ELEVEN MONTHS.
 11/12 of a year.

 Now to be honest, we weren't working on it all of the 11 months.
 There were at least 2-3 months during the winter that we weren't really able to make any forward progress due to the cold temperatures and we did truly enjoy the break and time to recover.